 The Lester family has been in the business of family farming in California since 1883.
 It was in 1979 that Russ Lester decided to follow his father’s footsteps and start Dixon Ridge Farms with his wife Kathy.
-Dixon Ridge Farms is a leading organic walnut grower, buyer, and processor based in Winters, California, that works to grow, process, and market certified organic walnuts.
-In 1989 Russ and his wife made the shift from conventional farming to organic production after Russ’s father passed away from Non-Hodgkin’s lymphoma, a type of cancer linked to exposure to herbicides.
+Dixon Ridge Farms is a leading organic walnut grower, buyer and processor based in Winters, California, that markets and sells certified organic walnuts.
+In 1989, Russ and his wife made the shift from conventional farming to organic production after Russ’s father passed away from Non-Hodgkin’s lymphoma, a type of cancer linked to exposure to herbicides.
 At the time, not many growers were farming organically, and the transition required much collaboration with researchers and organizations to develop the whole-systems approach that Dixon Ridge Farms continues to improve upon today.

 IMPLEMENTATION AND MANAGEMENT

-In their orchards they implement low or no-till, and low-mow practices to reduce fuel usage, and in their processing facilities they use energy efficient lighting and motors that have been upgraded with energy efficient Variable Speed Drives.
+In their orchards, they implement low or no-till, and low-mow practices to reduce fuel usage.
+In their processing facilities,they use energy efficient lighting and motors that have been upgraded with energy efficient Variable Speed Drives.
 They super-insulate the walls of their freezers and utilize state of the art Einstein Controllers.
-By recycling heat in their drying facilities they are reducing propane consumption for walnut drying by 40%.
+By recycling heat in their drying facilities, they are reducing propane consumption for walnut drying by 40%.

-At the beginning of 2013 Dixon Ridge Farms achieved their long-held goal of electrical energy self-sufficiency for processing using only renewable energy.
-Key to meeting this goal was Russ’s daughter Jenny taking over company product sales and administration.
-An additional BioMax module is planned for installation in late 2013 or early 2014, which will help offset energy needs as the company expands.
-The farm also serves as a research and educational facility for organic agriculture, and Russ values the hard work of his employees as a crucial component to the farm’s long-term success.
+At the beginning of 2013, Dixon Ridge Farms achieved their long-held goal of electrical energy self-sufficiency for processing using only renewable energy.
+Key to meeting this goal was Russ’ daughter Jenny taking over company product sales and administration.
+An additional BioMax module was installed a couple years ago to help offset energy needs as the company expands.
+The farm also serves as a research and educational facility for organic agriculture.
+Russ values the hard work of his employees as a crucial component to the farm’s long-term success.